-On January 1, 2019, the Group recognized an increase of US\$714 on retained earnings due to the adoption of IFRS 16 as described in Note 4(n).
+On January 1, 2019, the Group recognized an increase of US\$ 714 on retained earnings due to the adoption of IFRS 16 as described in note 4(h).

-(f) CUMULATIVE TRANSLATION ADJUSTMENTS
+(f) Cumulative Translation Adjustments

-The Company translates the financial information of the subsidiaries from their functional currency to U.S. Dollars, which is the Company's presentation currency, and the effects of the translation are accounted and presented on Equity under the caption "Cumulative Translation Adjustments".
+The Company translates the financial information of its subsidiaries from their functional currency to U.S. Dollars, which is the Company's and the Group's presentation currency.
+The effects of the translation are accounted and presented on Equity under the caption "Cumulative Translation Adjustments".